romsper/statesnap/statesnap-backend/README.md

 4. Get snapshot by id or description
    - Method: GET
    - Path: `/snapshot/lookup/{term}`
    - Description: Lookup by id or description (tries _id first, then description).

+5. Delete snapshot
+   - Method: DELETE
+   - Path: `/snapshots/{id}`
+   - Description: Deletes a snapshot by its identifier.

 ## Notes